Atlantic City Heritage Collections

 Casinos: Are you interested in learning more about the history of the development of casinos in Atlantic City, or the economic impact of casinos?
 We have a brief history about the history of casinos, as well as a list of some resources in our collection.
 Click here for more information.

 High School Yearbooks: Do you want to browse through old Atlantic City High School yearbooks to look for family members and see what type of organizations they were involved in?
 We have an extensive collection of AC High School yearbooks in our collection.
 We also have yearbooks from Holy Spirit High School and the Atlantic City Friends School.

 Biography and Subject Files: Are you looking for a good starting place for research on a subject relating to Atlantic City or a specific person?
 We have files that contain newspaper clippings, brochures, reports, pamphlets and other paper information on both people and subjects relating to Atlantic City!
 These files are not comprehensive, but can serve as a great starting place for your research.

 Digital Collections: Interested in browsing some of our collections?
 We have a few virtual exhibits online on our Atlantic City Experience website.
-You can take a look at digital images from the Nucky’s Empire and the Prohibition Years, as well as the entertainment magic on Kentucky Avenue, or even images from the March 1962 storm.
-Check back for more virtual exhibits to be posted soon!
+You can take a look at digital images from the Nucky’s Empire and the Prohibition Years, as well as the entertainment magic on Kentucky Avenue and images from the March 1962 storm.
+Check back often for more virtual exhibits to be posted!